-Elizabeth Graves instructs us on how to cut a mat for your prints.
+Elizabeth Graves instructs us on how to cut a mat for your prints and mount a print in a nice way.

 “Mounting, matting, and framing your prints and putting them under glass (or a glass substitute) not only protects your prints from dust, pollutants, and fingerprints: it also makes your work look more professional and valuable.”